Student Wellbeing & Support

 Peer Mentoring Programmes

-Bloomsbury Institute pairs trained mentors with new or returning students.
-Meetings happen roughly every two weeks in the first terms.
-Mentors help with questions about course life, campus culture, and social integration.
+Bloomsbury Institute London pairs trained mentors with new or returning students.
+Meetings are typically held every two weeks during the first terms.
+Mentors provide guidance on course life, campus culture, and social integration.

 What peer mentors offer: